emmanuelogebe/Nigerian-Movie-Recommendation-System/README.md

 I decided to build a Nigerian movie recommendation system, getting data from the Internet Movie Database (IMDb), the largest online database of movie-related information.

 This recommendation system is content-based: utilising attributes like the cast, director, synopsis, genre, movie title, etc. It works with the assumption that if a user likes a particular movie, then similar movies would also be of interest.

+A detailed description on the project so far is available on: https://emmanuelogebe.hashnode.dev/nigerian-movie-recommendation-system-a-machine-learning-project